cskelk789/Automated-ELK-Stack-Deployment/README.md

 - When a ping command is run from the JumpBox-Provisioner, all the other 4 Vm's respond,
 ![Below is a screenshot of ping from JumpBox](https://github.com/cskelk789/Automated-ELK-Stack-Deployment/blob/main/Images/ansible%20Ping%20on%20JumpBox.png)

+### Beats in Use
  Though the ELK configuration supports 8 data collection Tools called Beats, this project uses only 2 of them-Filebeat and Metricbeat.
-The next section explains more on the beats used.

-### Beats in Use
-We have installed the following Beats on these machines:
+Thed following 2 beats have been installed on these machines:
-- Filebeat -
+- Filebeat
 [View status of Filebeat Module](https://github.com/cskelk789/Automated-ELK-Stack-Deployment/blob/main/Images/Kibana%20Beats%20Related/Filebeat_module_Status.png)
 - Metricbeat
 [View status of Metricbeat Module](https://github.com/cskelk789/Automated-ELK-Stack-Deployment/blob/main/Images/Kibana%20Beats%20Related/Metricbeat_module_Status.png)